Formal Verification

 -

-BLVM Specification Lock Verification (release verification)
+BLVM Specification Lock Verification (release- or tier-gated)

-cargo spec-lock verify- Verifies all Z3 proofs for functions with
+cargo spec-lock verify- Z3 obligations for

-#[spec_locked]attributes - Full verification run before each release
+#[spec_locked]functions in the workflow - Full verification run before each release

 - Not required for merge